MarkoSulamagi/Screeps-typescript-sample-project/README.md

 ./typings - Lo-Dash Typescript interfaces.
 Created automatically and no need to change anything.
 ```

-## Running the tests

-No tests.
-Testing can definitely be done, but it's out of this project's scope.
-You can use Jasmine and Karma to create unit tests.
-You might need to implement some dependency injection system.

-## Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

-## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

 ## Authors

 * **Marko Sulamägi** - *Converted Cameron's work to quickly installable TS skeleton app* - [MarkoSulamagi](https://github.com/MarkoSulamagi)
-* **vanhouc** - *Screep project with TS functionality.
-His gulpfile and screep.d.ts was very useful.* - [vanhouc](https://github.com/vanhouc)

 See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

-## Acknowledgments

-* Special thanks to Screep's team for this awesome game and communit in webchat (https://webchat.freenode.net/?channels=#screeps).